microsoft/moaw/workshops/serverless-overview/workshop.md

 ![Hand's On Lab Architecture](assets/hands-on-lab-architecture.png)

-1. The user uploads the [audio file](assets/whatstheweatherlike.wav) from the Web application
+1. A user uploads an [audio file](assets/whatstheweatherlike.wav) from the Web application
-2. A web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
+2. The web application sends an HTTP request to APIM (API Management) which is a facade for multiple APIs
-3. An Azure Function will process the request and upload the file to a Storage Account
+3. An Azure Function API will process the request and upload the file to a Storage Account
 4. When the file is uploaded the Event Grid service will detect it and publish the "Blob created event"
 5. The Event Hub System Topic will trigger a Logic App
 6. The Logic App retrieves the uploaded audio file